 Legends help your audience recognize and understand data that is displayed on a map.
-The March update of ArcGIS Online introduced Interactive Legend, a new map-based configurable app that allows you to explore feature layers in the map by interacting with the legend.
+Interactive Legend is a map-based Instant App that allows you to explore feature layers in the map by interacting with the legend.

-This article will illustrate how to choose the best configuration options to craft an engaging experience for your audience, and introduces some new tools including the ability to take screenshots.
-The steps for creating an app from a map are described in this help article.
+This article will illustrate how to choose the best configuration options to craft an engaging experience for your audience and introduces some helpful tools like the ability to take screenshots.

 To use this app, you will need a web map with a feature layer using one of the supported drawing styles, see Supported Drawing Styles below for the details.